suolenkainen/polydros-simulator/context.md

     Simulates one economic tick.

     Parameters:
-        world (WorldState): The current players, market, and time data.
+        world (WorldState): The current agents, market, and time data.

     Returns:
         WorldState: Updated world with resolved trades and new prices.